 Here at The Styled Child, we love featuring small businesses, especially run by moms!
 I have featured business in the past on the blog but wanted to feature more MOM created/run businesses as I know how difficult it is to raise a family and run a business.
-Our first feature is one of my favourite Canadian companies, MY MILA!
-Here is my interview with the founder, Tennille.
+Take a look below for my interview with The Legwear Shop's founder, Antonella.

 Tell us about yourself and your shop.
 What do you sell?